ZalaPanda/redmine-time-spender/README.md

 redmine-time-spender
 ====================

-Spend less time with Redmine tiome tracking.
+Spend less time with Redmine time tracking.
 This Chrome extension helps to save time with:
-* no need to log into Redmine because every action is done with an API key
+* no need to log into Redmine because every action is done with the API key
-* check the registered time entries with a click/keypress
+* check the registered time entries with a click/hotkey
 * duplicate or change a time entry with the speed of light

 API key